 Deposit and Payment.

 For multi day tours, we require a non-refundable deposit of $999 to reserve your spot.
 The remainder is due 60 days prior to the trip start date.
 You receive an invoice via email for the remaining payment.
 Credit card payments are accepted online or by phone.
 Reservation is not complete until a Trip Registration Form is submitted.
-You can pay your deposit at the end of the registration form.
-To pay multiple deposits, use the "Book Online" page.
 For more details, see Booking Terms and Conditions.

 You will need to book your own accommodations pre and post trip.
 Hotel pickup/drop-off pre and post departure is included in your trip.
 Please make sure your accommodations are in Fairbanks (not North Pole, Ester, or Salcha).
 It is most convenient for us if you stay on the northeast side of town.
 We recommend Moose Manor B&B, Minnie Street B&B, Aurora Lodge, Clarion Hotel, Springhill Suites, the Westmark, Holiday Inn Express, Candlewood Suites, & the Hampton Inn.
 The night of your trip orientation we will provide a meal & lodging.

 Valuables & Extra Gear